-- initiates or continues clinical trials of its product candidates; - continues the research and development of its product candidates and seeks to discover additional product candidates; - seeks regulatory approvals for any product candidates that successfully complete clinical trials; - maintains and enforces intellectual property rights; - enters into contract manufacturing arrangements with Cell Ready or other contract manufacturing organizations for clinical manufacturing supply; - establishes sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any product candidates that may receive regulatory approval; - evaluates strategic transactions the Company may undertake; and - enhances operational, financial and information management systems and hires additional personnel, including personnel to support development of product candidates and, if a product candidate is approved, commercialization efforts.
+- Initiates, continues, or accelerates clinical trials of its product candidates; - continues the research and development of its product candidates and seeks to discover additional product candidates; - seeks regulatory approvals for any product candidates that successfully complete clinical trials; - maintains and enforces intellectual property rights; - enters into contract manufacturing arrangements with Cell Ready or other contract manufacturing organizations for clinical manufacturing supply; - establishes sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any product candidates that may receive regulatory approval; - evaluates strategic transactions the Company may undertake; and - enhances operational, financial and information management systems and hires additional personnel, including personnel to support development of product candidates and, if a product candidate is approved, commercialization efforts.

-The Company has sufficient cash available to meet its operating requirements for at least the next twelve months from the issuance of these financial statements.
-However, the Company does not have sufficient sources of revenue to provide incoming cash flows to sustain its future operations beyond the fourth quarter of 2025.
-As outlined above, its ability to pursue its long-term planned business activities is dependent upon its successful efforts to raise additional capital and grant income.
+The Company does not have sufficient sources of revenue to provide incoming cash flows to sustain its future operations.
+As outlined above, the Company's ability to pursue its long-term planned business activities is dependent upon its successful efforts to raise additional capital and grant income.